t307-cpu/Cell-Membrane-Transport-Investigation/README.md

         prompt: "What is osmosis?",
         correct: "a",
         correctText:
-          "The movement of water across a selectively permeable membrane" },
+          "The movement of water across a differentially permeable membrane" },

       {